 Typification is typical social most intimate of relationships), we experience and understand the other in terms of ideal

 In the process of typification we form a construct of a typical way of acting, assume typical underlying motivations or personality.
-Example we make prior assumptions about the personalities and behavior of a doctor, priest or judge.
+For example, we make prior assumptions about the personalities and behavior of a doctor, priest or judge.